Kim Young-hee (comedian)

-Kim Young-hee (Korean: 김영희; born on August 23, 1983) is a South Korean comedian, managed under the entertainment agency A9 Media.
+Kim Young-hee (Korean: 김영희; born August 23, 1983) is a South Korean comedian, managed under the entertainment agency A9 Media.
+She gained notoriety in 2010 with her role in the Gag Concert skit "Two Minute Debate", and won the best new female comedian award at that year's KBS Entertainment Awards.
 Kim was a former member of Celeb Five (Korean: 셀럽파이브), a dance group formed by Kim Shin-young and produced by CONTENTS LAB VIVO, a contents company owned by Song Eun-i.

 Personal life

 On February 24, 2022, Kim announced that she was pregnant with her first child.
 On September 8, she gave birth to her first daughter.